ReCap of iBlog7 Philippine Blogging Summit

 |Day1 Guest Speakers L-R clockwise: Ginger Arboleda, EJ Arboleda, Ruben Licera Jr & Janette Toral|

 Jinkee Umali & Jonel Uy‘s Blogging 101 – the start-up guidelines on setting up a blog.
-Catered for newbies and for those interested to go on blogging forte.
+Catered for newbies and for those interested to go on blogging.

 Adrian Jeric Pena‘s Podcasting 101 – mostly audio driven, I never tried podcasting but the way he presented it, I may try it some time.
-Found out that Jeric was just 19 years old, way to go guy. =)
+Found out that Jeric was just 19 years old.

-Roy Dela Cruz‘ Dealing with Writer’s Block – a full of wits & laughs =)
+Roy Dela Cruz‘ Dealing with Writer’s Block – full of wits & laughs.

-Sonnie Santos & Grace Nicolas‘ Blogging for Advocacy – Santos’ discuss about the ABC’s of an advocacy blog, while Nicolas on the empowerment & influence of blogging.
+Sonnie Santos & Grace Nicolas‘ Blogging for Advocacy – Santos discusses the ABC’s of an advocacy blog, while Nicolas on the empowerment & influence of blogging.
 I admire these people, I really hope I/we could share something for their public & humanitarian campaigns.
-It made me think, how can we help on our own little way.
+It made me think, how can we help in our own little way.

 Mon Macutay‘s Your Blog & Facebook – emphasizes on how powerful Facebook is here in the Philippines.
-The way users active participation can help boost up your site.
+The way users actively participate can help boost up your site.

-Fritz Villafuerte‘s Blog Traffic without SEO – his suggestions on alternative source of building traffic through people network, community and conversation armed with an informative content can boost your traffic on a high-scale, which he proven very useful to our market.
+Fritz Villafuerte‘s Blog Traffic without SEO – his suggestions on alternative sources of building traffic through people network, community and conversation armed with informative content can boost your traffic on a high-scale, which he has proven very useful to our market.

-Michael Rubio‘s Building a Discussion Community – his troll rendition is applicable online and on real-life scenario.
+Michael Rubio‘s Building a Discussion Community – his troll rendition is applicable online and in real-life scenarios.